evennia/evennia/docs/sphinx/source/wiki/Locks.rst

 ::

-    from src.utils import create box = create.create_object(None, key="box", locks="get:attr_gt(strength, 50)")# or, if we don't set the locks right awaybox.locks.add("get:attr_gt(strength, 50)")# set the attributesbox.db.desc = "This is a very big and heavy box." box.db.get_err_msg = "You are not strong enough to lift this box."# one heavy box, ready to withstand all but the strongest...
+    from ev import create_objectbox = create_object(None, key="box") box.locks.add("get:attr_gt(strength, 50)")# or we can assign locks right away box = create_object(None, key="box", locks="get:attr_gt(strength, 50)")# set the attributes box.db.desc = "This is a very big and heavy box." box.db.get_err_msg = "You are not strong enough to lift this box."# one heavy box, ready to withstand all but the strongest...

 On Django's permission system
 =============================

-Django also implements a comprehensive permission/security system out of the box.
+Django also implements a comprehensive permission/security system of its own.
 The reason we don't use that is because it is app-centric (app in the Django sense).
 Its permission strings are of the form ``appname.permstring`` and it automatically adds three of them for each database model in the app - for the app src/object this would be for example 'object.create', 'object.admin' and 'object.edit'.
 This makes a